 While some restrictive diets may appear hunky-dory on the surface because there is no junk food and an preponderance of lettuce leaves, the lack of variety and paucity of nutrients may lead to health problems.
 Some as blatant as protein deficiency, but other common nutrients in low supply may include iron, B12, calcium and essential fatty acids.
 It can take some time for deficiency signs to emerge, such as weak nails, lacklustre skin, lethargy and slow healing time.
 In addition, the long-term health problems are significant including osteoporosis, infertility and lowered immunity.

-Naturopaths are partially to blame as we often diagnose food allergies and sensitivities, taking people off a particular food to see if their symptoms improve.
+Naturopaths are partially to blame as we often diagnose food sensitivities, taking people off a particular food to see if their symptoms improve.
 Eliminating a food e.g. milk products for one or two weeks as a dietary challenge is unlikely to negatively affect your health.
 If the allergy diet improves your symptoms (e.g. hayfever or sinus), your naturopath may recommend you reduce these foods from your everyday diet.
 What the naturopath will also do is to ensure that the rest of your diet makes up for the lost nutrients.
 In the case of dairy you would be considering calcium-rich food like almonds, fish with bones (sardines, canned salmon), soy milk and leafy green vegetables.
 If the person is at particular risk of calcium deficiency, a supplement might be appropriate.
 The problem occurs when other nutritious foods are not substituted for the eliminated ones.
-This often happens for the budding vegetarian, who will simply take the chop off their plate and not replace meat with other protein choices (e.g. legumes).
+This often happens for the budding vegetarian, who will simply take the chop off their plate and not replace meat with other protein choices such as legumes, nuts and seeds.

 Given the emphasis on the body beautiful (i.e. thin) and all the conflicting ideas about what is good and bad to eat, no wonder there is confusion about what constitutes a good diet.
 Women in their late teens to late twenties seem to be more inclined to favour super-strict diets.
 Fear of fatness is a major concern, and if this diet also keeps them slim, it is really hard to convince these women to change.